- Learn how to use

 hitCallback

-.Finally, your implementation will vary depending on the analytics platform you are using.
+.Finally, your implementation varies depending on your analytics platform.
 Many platforms provide similar callback functionality:

 Mixpanel